boltdesignsystem/bolt/docs-site/src/pages/docs/45-development/70-testing-standards/10-js-testing-standards.md

 });
 ```

-## Nightwatch test
+## Nightwatch examples

-Nightwatch tests are not reusable and must be written for specific use case.
+Nightwatch tests are not reusable and must be written for a specific use case.
 Documentation how to use and create Nightwatch test is [here](https://nightwatchjs.org/guide).

-### How to check if component contain specific class
+### How to check if component contains specific class

 ```javascript
 'Bolt Image zoom': function(browser) {